moxious/xml2neo/README.md

 tree.
 This output can then be piped to ```neo4j-shell``` or to other scripts which can run the cypher against the REST API on another machine.

+If no file arguments are provided, ```xml2neo.py``` will read data from ```STDIN```, meaning it can be used as part of pipelines.
+A common use would be to fetch XML from a server via curl, and then feed that straight to the script.

 ## Graph Model

 Because the tool does not necessarily know anything about the XML before it begins, it creates a fairly